lowrie/pyRouterJig/overview.md

 `7 1/2` or `7.5` or `7 1 / 2` or `7 1 /2` or `7 1/ 2`

 Note that the whitespace around the \"`/`\" is ignored.
 The board and bit widths are rounded to the nearest alignment point.
-By default these values are rounded to the nearest 1/32\" (or 1 mm for metric).
+By default, alignment is every 1/32\" (or 1 mm for metric).
 See section <a href="{{
 site.baseurl }}/alignment/">Alignment of Router Passes</a> for more
 information about alignment.